Digital Athena

 of code, according to a Carnegie Mellon study

-conducted by Watts Humphrey.
+conducted by Watts Humphrey.12 That means for

 every million lines of code there would be 500,000